approov/quickstart-flutter-httpclient/README.md

 http.Client client = ApproovClient();
 ```

-After creatng the `ApproovClient` you can perform requests and await responses as normal, for example:
+After creating the `ApproovClient` you can perform requests and await responses as normal, for example:

 ```Dart
 http.Response response = await client.get(Uri.parse('https://your.domain/api'));